cllanesgit/GroupProject/README.md

 SciKitLearn will be the ML library we will be using for classification, regression, and clustering.
 #### Dashboard
 As an interactive dashboard, we intend to use Tableau to visualize our results.

+### Dashboard
+- Data represented in charts using Tableau.
+- A story is used to better showcase our data.
+- Interactables added to bring user-friendly GUI options.

 ### Questions Data Set Will Answer
 1. Will salary for Data Science jobs continue to experience growth in the future?